Registered Quality Assurance Professional (RQAP)

 Yes.
 The Council asks that you keep track of what sessions you have viewed and the length of time you spent viewing them.
 You can earn a maximum of 5 RQAP re-registration units for a single Annual Meeting's content by viewing the event presentations in the online library.
 Each 1.5 hours spent viewing content will earn 0.5 RQAP re-registration units.
 This means that 3 hours of viewing time will equal 1 unit, 6 hours of viewing time will equal 2 units, 15 hours of viewing time will equal 5 units, etc. If you view more than 15 hours of content from one Annual Meeting, you will still earn only 5 units.
 If you attended the Annual Meeting in person (and therefore received up to 5 units for your attendance) and you have accessed the online content in addition to your in-person attendance, you are eligible for up to 5 re-registration units for your in-person attendance AND up to 5 re-registration units for the online content under the same rules noted above, for a possible total of 10 units.
 The Council depends on your adherence to the RQAP Ethics Policy, to which you must ascribe with each re-registration application, to ensure honest reporting of the hours spent viewing content from the SQA Annual Meeting online presentation library.
 In order to claim the units on your re-registration application, please indicate "SQA Annual Meeting online presentations" with the year of the event and number of units you believe you've earned on your application form.
 Accompanying the form, as documentation, please include a separate page with a list of all the presentations you viewed (and how long you spent viewing each presentation that you did not watch completely).
 If you have not yet purchased access to the most recent Annual Meeting online library, please login to the SQA website and click the link in the left sidebar of the page that says "Annual Meeting Online Library."
 (NOTE: The rules regarding the recordings for the 2012 Annual Meeting are a bit different; please see the next question for further details.)

-30. If I have viewed educational content from the SQA 2012 Annual Meeting online presentation library, can I receive RQAP re-registration units?
+30. If I have viewed educational content from an Annual Meeting online presentation library from 2012 or later, can I receive RQAP re-registration units?

 Yes.
 The Council asks that you keep track of what sessions you have viewed and the length of time you spent viewing them.
 You can earn 0.25 RQAP re-registration units for a each hour of Annual Meeting's content that you view in the online library.
 This is a change from 2011 in compliance with the new SOP on re-registration that went into effect on 1 January 2012.
 The Council depends on your adherence to the RQAP Ethics Policy, to which you must ascribe with each re-registration application, to ensure honest reporting of the hours spent viewing content from the SQA Annual Meeting online presentation library.
 In order to claim the units on your re-registration application, please indicate "SQA Annual Meeting online presentations" with the year of the event and number of units you believe you've earned on your application form.
 Accompanying the form, as documentation, please include a separate page with a list of all the presentations you viewed (and how long you spent viewing each presentation that you did not watch completely).
 If you have not yet purchased access to the most recent Annual Meeting online library, please login to the SQA website and click the link in the left sidebar of the page that says "Annual Meeting Online Library."